 - Public transportation is not timely.

-The intent of the criteria is to allow those students who have no transportation provided by their public school district to attend Oakland Catholic.
+- The intent of the above criteria is to allow those students who have no transportation provided by their public school district to attend Oakland Catholic.
 Transportation is defined as a district school bus or monthly bus pass.

 Students are expected to abide by the following parking policies:

-- Permits must be properly displayed (mounted on driver’s side upper corner of windshield).
+- Permits properly displayed (mounted on driver’s side upper corner of windshield).

-- Permits may not be given or shared with another student without permission from the office.
+- Permits never given or shared with another student without permission from the office.

 - Follow the directives of the parking lot attendants upon entering and exiting.

 - For safety purposes, students are not permitted to use their cell phones or have radio on upon entering or exiting the parking lot.

-Parking in the lot is a privilege and may be denied if school policies are not followed.
+- Parking in the lot is a privilege and may be denied if school policies are not followed.

 The following are causes for revocation of the parking permit:

 - Failure to abide by school policies (see Student/Parent Handbook).

 - Violations of the above parking policies.

 - Leaving school campus without permission.

-- Habitual late arrival and absences (We want the students to be safe therefore we make some allowances for weather and traffic conditions).
+- Habitual late arrival and absences.
+(We want the students to be safe therefore we make some allowances for weather and traffic conditions).

--Five unexcused tardies during a semester.
+- Seven unexcused tardies during a semester.